CMullaney01/Billion-Row-Challenge/README.md

 ### V4:

-Structurally the same we have made some code improvements but who knew using -O3 compiler would make such amazing improvements
+Structurally the same we have made some code improvements such as using integer maths but who knew using -O3 compiler would make such amazing improvements

-~ 8 seconds
+~ 5 seconds